For eleven days every November, the Poppy appears on lapels everywhere as a sign of remembrance and respect.

 The Poppy not only serves as a visual reminder to honour those who made the ultimate sacrifice for Canada, but it also raises thousands of dollars in support of veterans across the country.

-For everyone else, still with a traditional Poppy, here are some tips on how to keep your Poppy in place:
+Here are some 10 tips on how to keep your Poppy in place: